 was one of the six University professors to teach in the first Regents

 Honor Academy in 1987, and she was recognized as Kansas Professor

 of the Year by Council for Advancement and Support of Education

 students that they have a responsibility to contribute to their

 community.
 Among her contributions are the establishment of the

-Northwest Kansas Family Shelter and Rape Crisis Center for which
+Northwest Kansas Family Shelter and Rape Crisis Center, now known as Options, for which

 she wrote the original grant, and Hospice of the Plains.